 Research

-“At Lurie Children’s, we continue to push the boundaries in advanced care and research for pediatric brain tumor patients thanks to generous philanthropy,” said Dr. Steward Goldman, MD, Division Head of Hematology, Oncology, Neuro-Oncology and Stem Cell at Lurie Children’s Hospital.
-“Support from Pat Mac’s Pack will allow us to invest in promising research initiatives.
+“At Lurie Children’s, we continue to push the boundaries in advanced care and research for pediatric brain tumor patients thanks to generous philanthropy,” said Dr. Stewart Goldman, MD, Division Head of Hematology, Oncology, Neuro-Oncology and Stem Cell at Lurie Children’s Hospital.* “Support from Pat Mac’s Pack will allow us to invest in promising research initiatives.
 Their support of state of the art technology like the CRISPR for Dr. Becher’s lab and clinical research will give us the springboard to significantly ramp up our efforts and make the quantum leaps forward that will make a difference in the treatment of pediatric brain tumors.
 We thank Pat Mac’s Pack for partnering with us to bring viable solutions to children with cancer and their families.”

 Family Support and Testimonials

 When you find out your child has cancer, life as you know it stops.
 Treating and hopefully curing your child becomes your sole focus.
 Jobs and bills take a back seat but never go away.
 Plus, a battle with cancer comes with myriad financial costs — above and beyond hospital and medical bills.
-We provide modest financial support to families to help reduce the burden of travel, parking, lodging and other costs associated with numerous visits to and stays in the hospital.
+We provide financial support to families to help reduce the burden of travel, parking, lodging and other costs associated with numerous visits to and stays in the hospital.
 Please note: some the names of the children below have been changed to protect their privacy.

 LD is a handsome 12 year old hero battling a Gliomatosis Cerebri.
 He is a well rounded guy who loves Harry Potter, Marvel super hero movies, dogs, mac & cheese, fidget spinners, wrestling and stuffed animals just to name a few things.
 He enjoys building and creating household items with his grandpa.